Has something like this ever been done before?

 Will I ever have to actually pay taxes on the sale?

 Yes.
-All applicable taxes will be due in the year the sale (revenue) is recognized at term maturity date.
+All applicable taxes will be due in the year of deferral end, at the tax rates at that time.

 If I eventually have to pay taxes, why even go through the effort?

 The Monetized Deferred Payment Transaction MDPT enables you to reinvest in your future.
 Instead of paying taxes today, reinvesting in your operation enables you to fund future growth, today.
 When the term is mature, revenue will be recognized and taxes will be due.
 However, you have had years to put that money to your operation’s benefit.